How Does Friendly Fraud Impact False Declines?

 Given the direct relationship between friendly fraud and false declines, it’s imperative that issuers and merchants adopt solutions that stem the tide of friendly fraud, educate consumers and place responsibility for payment without a negative customer experience.
 The best way to do that: prevent needless card disputes before they happen.

-New, real-time collaboration tools between and provide cardholders with detailed and immediate information about their purchases, which can greatly reduce the frequency of friendly fraud — in turn, reducing false declines.
+Because credit card purchases have 3 separate parties involved, the merchant, the issuer, and the cardholder, friendly fraud prevention starts with bridging the information gap between them New, real-time collaboration tools between and provide cardholders with detailed and immediate information about their purchases, which can greatly reduce the frequency of friendly fraud chargebacks — in turn, reducing false declines.
 For instance, merchants can provide the IP address and geographic location that a purchase was made from.
 These purchase details appear immediately on the cardholder’s statement via their desktop or mobile banking app.
-This approach can help the cardholder confirm the purchase as genuine — before they dispute the transaction because it is unrecognizable.
+This approach can help the cardholder confirm the purchase as genuine, before they dispute the transaction because it is unrecognizable.
 Goodbye friendly fraud, goodbye false declines.

 Want to learn more about the increasingly damaging effects of friendly fraud and what solutions exist to stem the tide?

 - Sign up for our upcoming webinar “Industry Task Force Proves Friendly Fraud Can Be Stopped! ” Thursday February 28 at 1:00 PM ET (10 AM PT)